steinelp/esphome_gree_ac/README.md

 It's now compatible with GRJWB04-J / Cs532ae wifi modules

 # Current problems (to fix):
 Commands sometimes are rejected and you need to resend.
+I think this is because currently no control command (0x3) packets are being sent.
+Will try to fix that when I have more time.

 # HOW TO
 You can flash this to an ESP module.
 I used an ESP01-M module, like this one: